Arty2/ubu24h/README.txt

 	+ ...
 - Several videos cannot be probed for duration (or it times out), therefore are returned with 0 duration and ignored by *ubucurate.py*.
 - Some Creator (see Artist) and Film names cannot be scraped, because if inconsistent HTML.
+- Some films may be scraped twice because they are references from multiple points.
+- Partial HTML code in some scraped entries.

 ## Licence